Hontoon Island was badly damaged in 2022 by Hurricane Ian and is open for day use only.

 Hontoon Island State Park is located in the St. Johns River; no more than 500 feet of water separate it from “the mainland.”
 Yet that separation makes Hontoon Island State Park a bit more remote and romantic and has helped keep it from blending into the nearby town of Deland.

 The paddle around the island is 10 miles filled with birds and wildlife, past ancient cypress and oak trees.
-Even if you don’t spend the night in the park, it’s an ideal place for a hike and picnic.
 There’s also a playground for kids and a small museum.

-Hontoon Island State Park, in Central Florida just outside Deland, is actually easy to reach.
-A free electric ferry buzzes back and forth every few minutes, carrying hikers, campers and fishermen and all their gear.
-(Campers and cabin guests and gear are then shuttled by van to the campground a half-mile from the marina.)
+With the ferry back, Hontoon Island State Park, in Central Florida just outside Deland, is easy to reach.
+A free electric ferry buzzes back and forth, carrying hikers and fishermen and all their gear.

 Camping and cabins at Hontoon Island State Park